alex-harvey-z3q/agentic-analyst/README.md

 4. An analyst agent synthesizes themes and patterns
 5. A writer agent produces a final report, including limitations

-⚠️ **Important:**
+⚠️ **Important**:
+Each downstream agent only sees outputs from upstream agents plus retrieved evidence.
-The writer only sees retrieved evidence and upstream notes — not the full corpus.
-Apparent “data gaps” in outputs often reflect retrieval or aggregation limits, not missing source material.
+Apparent “data gaps” or claims about missing material often reflect **retrieval scope, planner framing, or synthesis constraints**, not missing source data.

 ---